costasEconomou/puppeteer-template/README.md

 # Template Puppeteer Node environment

-A node environemnt with Puppeteer which includes a simple server to statically serve files.
+A node template environemnt with Puppeteer which includes a simple server to statically serve files.
 Can be used for generating screenshots and pdfs from HTML documents.

 ## Installation